Mira quién baila (American TV series) season 1

 Season one of Mira quién baila premiered on Univision on September 12, 2010 and ended on November 21, 2010.
-The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (U.S. TV series).
+The TV series is the Spanish version of British version Strictly Come Dancing and American Version Dancing with the Stars (American TV series).
 Ten celebrities are paired with ten professional ballroom dancers.
 Javier Posa and Chiquinquirá Delgado are the hosts for this season.